rbw/redap/README.rst

 Description
 ------
-Lapdance is robust and customizable enough for production use, yet simple enough for grandma to operate.
+Powered by Flask—robust and customizable enough for production use—simple enough for grandma to operate.

 It was partly inspired by, and is conceptually similar to Addict—but offers more sugar: